ryan-blunden/learn-to-code-python-sql/README.md

-# learn-to-code-python-sql
+# Introduction to Coding with Python and SQL

-A gentle introduction to coding using Python and SQL
+A gentle introduction to coding using Python and SQL.